 what type of blog you want to start.
 Below, I’ve listed five main types of bloggers, which I highly recommend you read about before you decide to start blogging online.

-After you’ve made your decision, don’t forget to head over to my tutorial on How to Start a Blog and install WordPress.
+After you’ve made your decision, don’t forget to head over to my tutorial on How to create a Blog or website and install WordPress.

 5 Different Types of Bloggers — Which One Are You?